A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Extrapolated form

-With this border-case parameter choice, Algorithm~\ref{labeladj} can be brought to a simpler form.
-Lemma~\ref{labeladv} implies that the auxiliary point extrapolation factor is given by
+Therefore, the state parameters of Algorithm~\ref{labelaew} no longer contain information on the convergence guarantee but can be brought to a simpler form.
+It follows from \eqref{labelaeo}, \eqref{labelaep}, and \eqref{labelafg} that the auxiliary point extrapolation factor is given by

 The sequence $\{t_k\}_{k \geq 0}$ does not store any relevant information and can be left out.
 This means that the convergence guarantee $A_k$ requires a dedicated update.
-Lemma~\ref{labeladv} provides a simple recursion rule in the form of
+A simple recursion rule follows from \eqref{labelabh}, \eqref{labelabs}, and \eqref{labeladg} as

 Due to scaling invariance, we can select any pair $(A_0, \gamma_0)$ that is a positive multiple of $(1, \mu)$.
 For simplicity, we choose $A_0 = 1$ and $\gamma_0 = \mu$.